Love. Joy. Justice.

 After graduation in 2016, KC moved to Los Angeles to complete a year-long Clinical Pastoral Education residency at a mid-sized hospital in Burbank.
 As a resident KC was highly regarded by their peers and supervisors, as well as by medical and administrative staff throughout the hospital.
 They brought their broad education in world religions and their knowledge of liberatory theologies to their patients and classmates, and worked within the peer group to help other future chaplains better understand how to care for LGBT+ patients.

-Since completing their residency, KC has kept themself busy with several projects.
-They work as a Per Diem Chaplain; teach comprehensive sex education through More Than Sex Ed, preach regularly; make and sometimes sell art; do social media and digital assistant work for a few projects; see one-on-on spiritual direction clients; give talks on gender, sexuality, and faith; and run their own ministry passion project, QT Spirituality.
-They received preliminary fellowship with the Unitarian Universalist Association in March of 2018 and look forward to their ordination this summer.
+After completing their residency, KC kept themself busy with several projects.
+They worked as a Per Diem Chaplain; taught comprehensive sex education through More Than Sex Ed, preached regularly; made and sometimes sold art; did social media and digital assistant work for a few projects; had one-on-on spiritual direction clients; gave talks on gender, sexuality, and faith; and ran their own ministry passion project, QT Spirituality.

 KC is a rust belt femme, non-traditional self-decorator, abortionista, bad fat bitch, and Unitarian Universalist scholartivist (scholar, artist, activist, and spiritual leader).
 They're about all multiple everything: bi/pansexual, polyamorous, and pantheistic.
 Their work blends their mystic UU Pagan faith (don't worry, they'll happily tell you too much about it if you ask), ministry, radical politics, heavy theory, joy, art, and living a queerly fabulous life in Los Angeles.